I Know What You Did Last Summer: Plot

-On July 4, 1996, in Southport, North Carolina, Julie James and her friends Ray Bronson, Helen Shivers, and Barry Cox drive to the beach.
-While driving along a coastal byway, they accidentally hit a pedestrian.
-Julie's friend Max Neurick passes by them on the road.
-Julie reassures Max of their well-being, and he leaves.
-The group decides to dump the body in the water, but the pedestrian wakes up and attacks Helen.
-She struggles and he falls into the water.
-The group flees the docks and swears to never discuss what happened.
+On July 4, 1996, in Southport, North Carolina, Julie James and her friends Ray Bronson, Helen Shivers, and Barry Cox drive to the beach while celebrating Helen's victory at the beauty pageant.
+On the way back, Barry's drunken antics cause Ray to accidentally hit a pedestrian; they assume they killed him.
+Julie's friend Max passes by on the road, and they hide their crime from him to buy them more time to decide what to do.
+Barry and Helen try to dump the body in the water, but the pedestrian wakes up and grabs Helen.
+Barry pushes him into the water, and the group makes a pact to never discuss what happened.

-One year later in 1997, Julie returns home from college for the summer.
-The friends have gone their separate ways.
-Julie receives a letter with no return address, stating, "I know what you did last summer!"
-Julie tracks down Helen, and they take the note to Barry, who suspects Max.
-They confront Max on the docks, and Barry threatens him with a hook.
+One year later, Julie returns home from college for the summer.
+The friends have gone their separate ways, with none of them pursuing their dreams due to struggling with the incident.
+Julie receives a letter stating, "I know what you did last summer!"
+She and Helen take the note to Barry, who suspects Max is pulling a stunt on them.
 Julie meets Ray, who now works as a fisherman.
-Later, Max is killed by a figure in a rain slicker wielding a hook.
-Later that night, Barry discovers a picture of his car in his gym locker with the words "I KNOW" written on the back of it.
-He is then ambushed by the same assailant stealing and driving his car.
+Max is killed by a figure in a raincoat wielding a hook.
+That night, Barry is ambushed by the assailant, who steals and drives his car, nearly running him over.

 Julie researches newspaper articles, believing that the man they ran over was a local named David Egan.
-Helen and Julie meet with David's sister Missy at her home.
-Missy explains that their family was devastated by David's death and that a friend of his named Billy Blue visited her to pay his respects.
-That night, the killer sneaks into Helen's house, cuts off her hair while she sleeps and writes "SOON" in lipstick on her mirror.
+Helen and Julie meet David's sister Missy at her home under the guise that their car broke down.
+Missy explains that a friend of David's named Billy Blue visited her to pay his respects.
+That night, the killer sneaks into Helen's house and cuts off her hair while she sleeps.

 The following morning, Julie finds Max's corpse wearing Barry's stolen jacket and covered in crabs in the trunk of her car.
-When she calls the others, the body and the crabs are missing.
-Julie, Helen and Barry confront Ray about the recent events.
-The latter claims to also have received a threatening letter.
+When she brings the others to see it, the body has been removed.
+Julie, Helen and Barry confront Ray, who claims to also have received a letter.
 Julie goes back to visit Missy, while Barry and Helen participate in the 4th of July parade.
-Missy reveals David allegedly committed suicide out of guilt for the death of his girlfriend, Susie Willis, in a car accident and shows David's suicide note to Julie.
+Missy reveals that David allegedly committed suicide out of guilt for the death of his girlfriend, Susie Willis, in a car accident and shows David's suicide note.
 As the writing matches that of the note she received, Julie realizes it was not a suicide note, but a death threat.
+Julie realizes the man she and her friends struck in the hit-and-run was not David Egan.